Teen Shot At Tulsa Apartment Complex

 Video

-A 16-year-old runaway is recovering in the hospital after police say she was shot outside of a Tulsa apartment complex.
+A 16-year-old runaway is recovering in the hospital right now after police say she was shot outside of a Tulsa apartment complex.

 Keep up-to-date with everything that happens in your world.